Bukit Jalil National Stadium: History

 The stadium was built on 1 January 1995 to host the 1998 Commonwealth Games.
 It finished exactly on 1 January 1998.
 After the 1998 Commonwealth Games in September, the stadium became the home stadium for the Malaysia national football team, replacing the Shah Alam Stadium and the Merdeka Stadium.
 It also served as the main stadium of the 2001 Southeast Asian Games, 2006 FESPIC Games, 2008 ASEAN University Games and 2017 Southeast Asian Games.

-Bukit Jalil National Stadium's capacity makes it the 21st largest stadium in the world and the 9th largest football stadium in the world.
+National Stadium's capacity makes it the 21st largest stadium in the world and the 9th largest football stadium in the world.
 It was built by United Engineers Malaysia, Bhd and designed by Arkitek FAA.
 It was completed three months ahead of schedule.
 Designed to host a multitude of events, the National Stadium is the central and most prominent sports venue at the 1.2 km2 National Sports Complex in Bukit Jalil.
-The stadium is considered the best stadium in Malaysia.

-Malaysia's previous national stadium was the Merdeka Stadium before the Bukit Jalil sports complex was constructed.
+Malaysia's previous national stadium was the Merdeka Stadium before the National Sports Complex was constructed.
 Malaysia also uses other stadiums for their football matches such as KLFA Stadium, MBPJ Stadium and the Shah Alam Stadium.